deadlysyn/terraform-keycloak-aws/docs/troubleshooting.md

 ## Logs

 This project stores logs in CloudWatch.
-You can browse these via the AWS console, but also access them using a CLI from your machine.
+You can browse these via the AWS console, or access them using a CLI from your machine.

 To follow along you'll need: